 I would like to request someone to tell me how to keep pet cats out of the house.
 My cat has had 4 klttens.
 These are not pedigree cats but wild ones that adopted us.
 We can't seem to train them to behave.
 Despite feeding them three times a day the mother cat still tries to get into the house and eat us out of house and home.
 She steals a kilo of meat at a time and has starting destroying expensive dishes in order to get to the meat.
-The only way to keep her out is to keep all doors and windows shut all the time.
-This is unbearable in the summer months.

 I suggest you capture the cat and her kittens and take them to a no kill shelter so they can find good home's for them.
 Cat's or dogs, should not have to stay outside they are not pet's in that case.

 pets are loved not put out and forgotten,feeding them is great but they need love and attention too.

 Please consider taking them to a no kill shelter.

 One problem with no kill shelters is that many do kill animals or won't accept animals that they will need to kill.
 An older cat that tears through containers to eat food is going to be tough to find a home for, IMO.
 The kittens may have hope, though.
 Whatever you do, get them all fixed if you are keeping them or you will end up with a LOT more kitties on your hands.
 Feeding animals outside is generally problematic because you will also attract other critters who will come looking for your food.
 For example, Racoons may get wise to the food and come back regularly.

 I agree with Diane as far as catching them & getting them into rescue though.
 There are many rescues on-line, even if they are feral cats.
 And probably some locally.
 I can't even imagine turning kittens into the wild.